 Often considered to be in a class of their own are aerial lifts, which give a single operator the ability to boom himself up to a hard-to-reach area in a “man basket.”
 This category includes a wide variety of personnel lifts, including boom lifts and scissor lifts.

-At NITCO, we not only maintain a huge new and used inventory of all the forklift types listed above, we also offer a full range of related products, comprehensive fleet management services and world-class warehouse solutions.
+As one of New England’s top forklift distributors, NITCO maintains a huge new and used inventory of all the forklift types listed above.
+We also offer a full range of related products, comprehensive fleet management services and world-class warehouse solutions.

 We’ve been doing this since 1969 and our mission goes way beyond simply selling forklift equipment and services.
 Over the years we’ve learned how important it is to work closely with each customer to understand your business and your work environment so we can offer friendly, straightforward advice that is customized to your specific needs.

 Next step: Contact us here at NITCO to talk about how we can help!

 9 Things To Consider Before Buying a Used Forklift